 Risk of bias assessment

-In this systematic review risk of bias assessment of the in vitro studies was not performed as there is no accepted grading scale for such studies.
-Risk of bias assessment of all in vivo selected full-text articles was performed according to the ROBINS-I tool for non-randomized studies[11].
-The ROBINS-I tool consist of three stage assessment of the studies included.
+In this systematic review, risk of bias assessment of the in vitro studies was not performed as there is no accepted grading scale for such studies.
+Risk of bias assessment of all in vivo selected full-text articles was performed according to the Regional Online Brownfields Information Network I for non-randomized studies[11].
+The Regional Online Brownfields Information Network I (ROBINS-I) tool consists of three stage assessment of the studies included.
 First stage regards the planning of the systematic review, the second stage is the assessment of the common bias possibly found in these studies and the latter is about the overall risk of bias (Table 1).

-The assessments were performed by 3 authors independently.
+The assessments were performed by three authors independently.
 Any discrepancy was discussed with the senior investigator for the final decision.
-All the rater agreed on the final result of every stages of the assessment.
+All the raters agreed on the final result of every stage of the assessment.

 Results